GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Your resemblance to a muppet will prevent the world from taking you seriously.
+> 🥠 Never do something halfway.
+If you do it w

 ### Our Tech Stack